Updated on: 11/6/2019

-If you are trying to handle your personal injury or car accident claim on your own you may, at some point, wish to submit what is known as a ‘demand letter’ to the insurance company of the person that caused the accident.
+If you are trying to handle your personal injury or car accident claim on your own you may, at some point, wish to submit what is known as a "demand letter" to the insurance company of the person that caused the accident which led to your injuries.
 Writing a clear, concise, and factual demand letter can increase the settlement amount in your claim.

 - Address your letter to the claims adjustor working on your case.

 - Your full name, address and other contact information.

 - Reference the claim number and the name of the policy holder (the person that caused the accident).

 - Write a description of how the other driver’s negligence caused the accident;